top of page

 Location: Remote working primarily, but in-person workshops and meetings require regular commuting to Sheffield, UK

-Interviews: We anticipate the recruitment process consisting of shortlisting and two rounds of interviews starting in the week commencing the 12th of May 2025.
+Interviews: We anticipate the recruitment process consisting of shortlisting and two rounds of interviews starting in the week commencing 26th May 2025.

 Background and invitation